 “Apache” or the “Apache Break” by The Incredible Bongo Band is one of the most important records in Hip Hop culture.
 Apache was one of the earliest records to be sampled by pioneers of Hip Hop music even before sampling technology allowed it and has been sampled frequently ever since.

-In part 3 of the classic breaks series break to the beat are going to take an in depth look at the circumstances that lead to the creation of one of the phattest floor shaking compositions ever to be created.
+In part 3 of the Classic breaks series break to the beat are going to take an in depth look at the circumstances that lead to the creation of one of the phattest floor shaking compositions ever to be created.

-Apache was one of those early records that shaped the way hip hop music made the transition from a live art form to recorded pieces of music.
-“Apache” was one of the records that made the b-boys at the early block party’s get up and throw down their moves, it was a record that early hip hop and dance musicians would experiment with and turn in to several of what is today known as classic hip hop music.
-“Apache” is an essential piece of vinyl for any DJ to own and was first popularised in the 1970s by pioneering hip hop DJs Kool Herc, Grandmaster Flash, and Africa Bambaataa.
+Apache was one of the early records that shaped the way Hip Hop music made the transition from a live art form to recorded pieces of music.
+Apache was one of the records that made the B-Boys at the early block party’s get up and throw down their moves, it was a record that early Hip Hop and dance musicians would experiment with and turn in to several of what is today known as classic Hip Hop and dance music.
+Apache is an essential piece of vinyl for any DJ to own and was first popularised in the 1970’s by pioneering Hip Hop DJs such as Kool Herc, Grandmaster Flash, and Africa Bambaataa.

 Michael Viner’s Incredible Bongo Band “Apache” 1973 Pride Records